Back to all Team Members

 tim@spcaribbean.com

-With a background in practice at the English Bar across a wide range of court work, Tim has been a court advocate across the Caribbean for over twenty years.
+With a background in practice at the English Bar across a wide range of court work, Tim has been a court advocate across the Caribbean for over twenty years; appearing in every level and type of court, including before the Judicial Committee of the Privy Council.
 Both his offshore and onshore includes sanctions issues.
+He heads up the firm’s cross-border practice, including the Guyana office.

 He has deep experience in the strategic aspects of preparing for, running, winning and sometimes simply avoiding “bet-the-company” disputes.
 As part of the firm’s leadership, he understands the need to deliver a commercial approach to busy co-counsel and end-user clients.